agvxov/csope/README.md

 + GNU Readline integration (ie. VI/EMACS mode, command history) /*pending*/
 ## To the code
 + nuked autoconf, replaced with single Makefile
++ reorganized main()
++ encapsulated changes to the TUI into display.c
 + removed "scanner.l" which seems to be an anchient version (and redundant copy) of "fscanner.l" forgotten by all
-+ encapsulated changes to the TUI into display.c
 + removed macro hell put in place to allow compiling on a dead badger
 + replaced repeated inline #ifdef KEY_\*-s with guaranteed definitions
 + removed random commets giving tips for and refering to specific issues